-TL;DR: It requires some amateur machining skills.
-Also requires the SJ410's sump and oil pickup, and either the SJ410's camshaft or a distributor from a late Vietnamese- or Myanmarese-market Suzuki Carry.
+TL;DR: This requires some amateur machining skills.
+This also requires the SJ410's sump, oil pickup, and dipstick.
+It also requires either the SJ410's camshaft or a distributor from a late Vietnamese- or Myanmarese-market Suzuki Carry.

 That sounds awfully tempting for any owner of a Suzuki SJ410 that has a worn engine; for significantly less than a grand (including the very expensive P&P), you could have a brand new engine in your SJ!